-• Carl von Clausewitz; Michael Eliot Howard and Peter Paret, editors (1993) On War (Everyman's Library).
-New York, NY: Knopf, ISBN 0679420436
+Carl von Clausewitz; Michael Eliot Howard and Peter Paret, editors (1976) On War.
+Princeton, NJ: Princeton University Press, ISBN 0691056579

 Course Website

 Frequent reading of the course website will be helpful for success in the class.
 Discussion and collaboration with your peers is available to you through the website as well as in class; supplemental and core readings will be made available there; and assignments will be turned in electronically using the site.